AlexProgrammerDE/balena-minecraft-server/README.md

 **NOTE:** The Pi will restart.
 Don´t forget to delete the enviroment variable after that restart!

+## Custom Server (optional)

+You can also add with the scp feature new servers.
+You want something different, but don´t know where to start?
+Here are some servers listed:

+* Spigot (Vanilla Java Edition): https://getbukkit.org/download/spigot
+* Craftbuckit (Vanilla Java Edition): https://getbukkit.org/download/craftbukkit
+* Vanilla from Minecraft (Vanilla Java Edition): https://getbukkit.org/download/vanilla
+* Paper (Vanilla Java Edition): https://papermc.io/downloads
+* Forge (Modded Java Edition): http://files.minecraftforge.net/
+* Pocketmine-MP (Vanilla Pocket Edition): https://pmmp.readthedocs.io/en/rtfd/installation.html
+* Bedrock from Microsoft (Vanilla Bedrock Edition): https://www.minecraft.net/de-de/download/server/bedrock/

+Not satisfied?
+There are many tutorials, just google it.
+If you need help can you ask in an issue, but first google it. balenaServer uses Spigot, which is very good.

 This project is in active development so if you have any feature requests or issues please submit them here on GitHub.
 PRs are welcome, too.